apache/trafficserver/doc/reference/configuration/records.config.en.rst

    The number of threads for cluster communication.
 On heavy cluster, the number should be adjusted.
 It is recommend that take the thread
    CPU usage as a reference when adjusting.

+.. ts:cv:: CONFIG proxy.config.clustger.ethernet_interface STRING

+   Set the interface to use for cluster communications.

 Local Manager
 =============